6 things you should know before college

 This is the perfect place to blend your love of nature with communications and leadership.

-In this program, you’ll focus on understanding the social aspect of natural resources, as well as developing the skills to assess, plan and implement strategies that lead to successful conservation.
-You’ll take science courses and do field work, but you’ll also become trained in thoughtful and professional communication, public speaking, and writing.
-You’ll come out with career opportunities that stretch from conservation to government policy, exploration to education, and beyond.
+In this program, you’ll focus on understanding the social aspects of natural resource management, as well as developing the skills to assess, plan, and implement strategies that lead to successful conservation.
+You’ll take science courses and do field work, and you’ll become trained in thoughtful-and-strategic communication, planning, and collaboration.
+You’ll come out with career opportunities that stretch from conservation leadership to government policy, environmental education and advocacy, and beyond.

 Degree type | Bachelor of Science | |||